 - Navigate to the Design step of the Campaign Builder.

-- Select an existing content box or drag and drop a new one into your layout, then click the pencil icon to open the editor window.
+- Click an existing content box or drag and drop a new one into your layout.

-- Create the text you want to link (for example Download the new track! ) and then highlight that text.
+- Create the text you want to link (for example Download the new track! ) and then highlight the text.

 - On the toolbar, click the link icon.

-- In the Insert/Edit Link window choose the File option.
+- From the Link to drop down menu, choose the File option.

 - The Upload screen lets you drop files from your computer into the upload area, click the browse for a file link to locate a file on your computer, or place the file URL in the import a file from a URL box.